 Ladislav Tyll, MBA, Ph.D. is the academic director of the international program CEMS – Master in International Management.
 In his courses, he connects students with Czech companies and multinational corporations.
 Under professional guidance, students design innovative strategies that companies can use in practice.
 Ladislav is also a business consultant and entrepreneur who monitors the latest trends and implements them at both professional and academic levels.

-Ales Kubicek, Ph.D. is an assistant professor at the Department of Strategy, Faculty of Business Administration, University of Economics, Prague.
+Ales Kubicek, Ph.D. is an assistant professor at the Department of Strategy, Faculty of Business Administration, Prague University of Economics and Business.
 He studied at the University of Economics and Charles University in Prague.
 He specializes in the strategy and management of family businesses and forms of intra-group conflict.
 He is the author of more than 40 publications and has published in the prestigious journals ‘Family Business Review’ and ‘Review of Managerial Science’, among others.
 Aleš is a member of the Family Firm Institute and holds the Advanced Certificate in Family Business Advising (CFBA) for family business consultants.

 Assoc.
 Prof. Ondřej Machek, Ph.D, works at the Centre as a senior researcher.
 He is a graduate of the Faculty of Business Administration of the University of Economics in Prague as well as the Czech Technical University in Prague.
 He specializes in family businesses and the regulation of network industries.
 He is the author and co-author of more than 100 publications, including 10 impact articles.
 The most important publications include studies in the journals ‘Family Business Review’ and ‘Organizational Dynamics’.